ZOrroryan/Azure-Honeypot-SIEM-Lab/README.md

 ---

 **Inspecting Access Control Rules**
-I reviewed the inbound and outbound rules applied to the VM via Network Security Groups to confirm which traffic was allowed.
+I configured the inbound and outbound rules in the VM’s Network Security Group to allow all traffic from any source and any port to reach the VM.

 **Screenshot 2:**
 ![Access Control Lists](Accesscontrollists.PNG)